BinarySemaphore/ylands_exporter/README.md

 Screenshots are provided as visual example of the reference scene; see `./ref_scene/images/`.<br/>
 `00` and `01` show Ylands' camera near starting position.<br/>
-All others are close-ups of the items placed near corners.<br/>
+All others are close-ups of the objects/groups placed near corners.<br/>
 For these, the camera is always facing towards +X and +Z (in Ylands space)<br/>
 Musket balls are at object corners, each with different colors.<br/>
-The glowing violet ball is the object's pivot point which should be at the object's listed position.<br/>
+The glowing violet ball is the object's or group's pivot point which should be at the object's listed position.<br/>
-> Note: Musket balls pivot point is not perfectly centered, it is slightly lower than the sphere's center.
+> Note: A musket balls own pivot point is not perfectly centered, it is slightly lower than the sphere's center.
 This is not entirely relevant for testing reconstruction.

 ### Ylands Coordinate System
-Ylands uses left-hand rule with Y-vertical and Z-forward.<br/>
+Ylands uses Y-vertical with XZ-horizontal.<br/>
 X+ is to right, Y+ is up, Z+ is forward.

-Be sure to transform properly depending on the reconstruction environment.<br/>
+Be sure to transform properly depending on the reconstruction environment.

 **Example:**<br/>
-Godot uses more common right-hand rule Y-vertical and Z-forward.<br/>
+Godot uses Y-vertical and XZ-horizontal.<br/>
-X+ is to the left, Y+ is up, and Z+ is forward.<br/>
+X+ is to the right, Y+ is up, and Z- is forward.<br/>
-For this simply negating the X positions works fine, however rotation negation is inverted from the X-axis: so negative Y rotation and negative Z rotation.
+For this simply inverting the Z positions (including for mesh pivot offset) works fine, however rotation is flipped from the Z-axis, so X and Y rotation must be inverted as well.

 #### Size
 Yland full step/size: `0.375`<br/>